Fort McKavett, Texas: Climate

 The climate in this area is characterized by hot, dry summers and generally mild to cool winters.
 According to the Köppen climate classification system, Fort McKavett has a mid-latitude arid desert climate, BWk on climate maps.
+The hottest temperature recorded in was 112 F on June 22, 2023, while the coldest temperature recorded was 3 F on January 9–10, 2010.